Mohammadreza-Shahbazi313/EMStreamTube/README.md

 The latest update focused on **design optimization** and **structural improvements**:

-- Unified layout structure for better readability
+- Unified layout structure for better readability.
-- Organized images and icons in dedicated folders (`/assets`)
+- Organized images and icons in dedicated folders (`/assets`).
-- Improved responsive behavior across various screen sizes
+- Improved responsive behavior across various screen sizes.
-- Simplified CSS classes for maintainability
+- Simplified CSS classes for maintainability.
-- Added placeholders for next HTML and CSS sections to expand project scope
+- Added placeholders for next HTML and CSS sections to expand project scope.

 ---